Background pattern

 Very rare side effects (may affect up to 1 in 10,000 people):

-Jaundice (yellowing of the skin and/or eyes); heartburn and/or esophagus (throat) burning; severe abdominal pain with or without back pain; fever, difficulty breathing, sometimes associated with coughing; generalized allergic reactions (e.g., feeling of general heat with sudden general discomfort until fainting); swelling of the mouth; blisters on the skin, skin allergy; inflammation of the mouth (stomatitis); decreased blood pressure; confusion; hallucinations; joint pain; muscle pain; changes in taste or loss of taste of food, inflammation of small blood vessels.
+Jaundice (yellowing of the skin and/or eyes); heartburn and/or esophagus (throat); severe abdominal pain with or without back pain; fever, difficulty breathing, sometimes associated with cough; generalized allergic reactions (e.g., feeling of heat with sudden general discomfort leading to fainting); swelling of the mouth; blisters on the skin, skin allergy; mouth inflammation (stomatitis); decreased blood pressure; confusion; hallucinations; joint pain; muscle pain; changes in taste or loss of taste of food, inflammation of small blood vessels.

-Perforated ulcer, ringing in the ears, hearing loss, sudden and life-threatening allergic reactions or hypersensitivity reactions with chest pain or abdominal pain, kidney disease, low blood sugar, gout (disease with pain that courses with inflammation of the joints caused by uric acid crystals) and worsening of food allergies, a particular form of anemia (decrease in the number of red blood cells) (see section 2 “Warnings and precautions”), swelling.
+Perforated ulcer, ringing in the ears, hearing loss, sudden and life-threatening allergic reactions or hypersensitivity reactions with chest pain or abdominal pain, kidney disease, low blood sugar, gout (a disease with pain that is characterized by inflammation of the joints caused by uric acid crystals), and worsening of food allergies, a particular type of anemia (reduced number of red blood cells in the blood) (see section 2 "Warnings and Precautions"), swelling.

-Do not use this medication after the expiration date that appears on the carton and on the blister pack after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date stated on the carton and on the blister pack after EXP.
+The expiry date is the last day of the month stated.

 DuoPlavin 75 mg /75 mg film-coated tablets